30 Jul LAB Mode Mojo

 Once you are satisfied with the results, click “Ok”.
 This Unsharp Mask step can save you hours of time by not having to use the Dodge and Burn tools at all in your image.
 Just be sure to revert back to RGB mode and continue your separations or work for production.

 When you get the hang of these two steps, you can easily adjust any image in two minutes or less and tremendously improve how they will perform for printing.
-Another great thing with this process is that the file has been changed on a macro level, but with details intensified on a micro scale.
+Another great thing about this process is that the file has been changed on a macro level, but with details intensified on a micro scale.
 All without selecting any area, using any other tools, or any wasted time.

 Open.
 Convert.
 Color Change.
 Unsharp Mask.
 Convert Back.
 Save.
 Done.
 Creative Hero.